Some in China return to regular activity after COVID infections

 However, a wave of infections has since erupted nationwide, after borders had been kept all but shut for three years amid a strict regime of lockdowns and relentless testing.

-Zhong, a 22-year-old college student, who was also at the lake, said he did not leave home for two or three weeks after he had been infected.
+Also at the lake was Zhong, a 22-year-old college student, who said he had stayed home for two or three weeks after getting infected.

-Traffic is building again on the capital's roads as people quickly return to outdoor sites, such as lakes, rivers and shopping malls.
-But business is still slow at some smaller, confined places such as restaurants, owners said.
+Monday was a public holiday, but traffic in the capital has built up again in the last few days as people flock to outdoor sites, although business is still slow in some smaller, confined locations, such as restaurants.

+The owner of a Beijing seafood restaurant said patrons had not returned to full strength.

+"I expect this situation to linger through the Lunar New Year holiday," said Chen, who gave only his surname.
+"I am counting on business to be more normal after the holiday."

 China's biggest holiday, Lunar New Year, begins on Jan 21 this year, when the railway network is expected to carry 5.5 million passengers, state broadcaster CCTV has said.

-Amid the expected surge of holiday travel, authorities at Tibet's spectacular Potala Palace said it would open again for visitors from Jan 3, after shutting in August last year due to a COVID-19 outbreak.
+As expectations for holiday travel grow, authorities at Tibet's spectacular Potala Palace said it would open for visitors from Jan 3, after shutting last August due to a COVID-19 outbreak.

-Some hotels in the tourist attraction of Sanya on the southern island of Hainan are already fully booked for Lunar New Year, media have said.
+Some hotels in the southern tourist resort of Sanya are fully booked for Lunar New Year, media have said.

 In recent days state media have sought to reassure the public that the COVID-19 outbreak was under control and nearing its peak.

+Infections in the cities of Beijing, Guanzhou, Shanghai and Chongqing are close to ending, news outlet Caixin said on Sunday, citing researchers in the Chinese commercial hub.

+But infections will peak in the urban regions of Sichuan, Shaanxi, Gansu and Qinghai in the latter half of January, they added.

-More than 80% of those living in the southwestern province of Sichuan have been infected, its Center for Disease Control and Prevention said on Saturday.
+More than 80% of those living in southwestern Sichuan have been infected, the province's Center for Disease Control and Prevention has said.

-But Monday's one new COVID death - flat with the previous day - among China's population of 1.4 billion does not match the experience of other countries after they re-opened.
+But Monday's single new COVID death - flat from the previous day - among China's population of 1.4 billion does not match the experience of other countries after they re-opened.

-China has said it only counts deaths of COVID patients caused by pneumonia and respiratory failure as COVID-related.
+China has said it only counts deaths of COVID patients caused by pneumonia and respiratory failure as being related to COVID.

-The relatively low death count is also inconsistent with surging demand reported by funeral parlours in several cities.
+The relatively low death count is also inconsistent with rising demand reported by funeral parlours in several cities.

-The lifting of curbs after November's widespread protests, has overwhelmed hospitals and funeral homes, with public concern fuelled by scenes of people on intravenous drips by the roadside and queues of hearses outside crematoria.

 ANALYSIS-China's COVID policymaking under scrutiny as infections soar